AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 #### Flow Cell

 To assemble the flow cell, the Spring 2018 subteam used the same two clear acrylic blocks as the Fall 2017 subteam.
 The silicon layer between the acrylic blocks was cut to constrict flow, as shown in Figure 7.
-Two rows along the bottom acrylic block, of five tightened screws each, guarantee that the cell is water tight, as depicted in Figures 8 and 9.
+Two rows along the bottom acrylic block, with five tightened screws each, guarantee that the cell is watertight, as depicted in Figures 8 and 9.
 The flow cell is mounted in the wooden mount as shown in Figure 9.
-An LED rests in the mount, behind the flow cell, to provide backlighting for high quality video recordings.
+An LED rests in the mount, behind the flow cell, to provide backlighting for high-quality video recordings.

 <p align="center">
   <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/BumpConstriction%20Design.png?raw=true" width="40%"/>